 The driver for community shift 2.1A is continued improper grazing management.
-This shift is triggered by continued loss of bunchgrass vigor, especially Needle-and-thread.
-The short-statured grasses will become more competitive and become co-dominant with the bunchgrasses.
-Shrubs will increase in canopy cover however may be browsed resulting in spreading formations.
+This shift is triggered by the continued loss of bunchgrass vigor, especially needle and thread.
+The short-statured grasses will become more competitive and will become co-dominant with the needle and thread.
+Bluebunch wheatgrass exists primarily in shrub canopies.
+Shrubs will increase in canopy cover, however, they may be browsed resulting in spreading formations.